PZagelow/Data-Project/README.md

 This project contains code to:
 <ul>
 <li>Merge the training and the test sets to create one data set.
+<li>Modify the activity number to name the activities in the data set
+<li>Modify the column names to use descriptive variable names.
 <li>Extract only the measurements containing the strings 'mean' and 'std'
-<li>Uses descriptive activity names to name the activities in the data set
-<li>Appropriately labels the data set with descriptive variable names.
-<li>Creates a tidy data set with the average of each variable for each activity and each subject.
+<li>Creates a tidy data set with the average of each remaining variable for each activity and each subject.
-<li>Write the data frame to a table called
+<li>Writes the data frame to a table called tidySet.txt
 <eul>

 This project requires the following packages be installed:  plyr, dpylr.